Gilead UK and Ireland Fellowship and Medical Grants Programme

 Projects which fall outside of the scope highlighted above, but which will add clinical value, or which investigate an area of unmet need can also be submitted and will be reviewed on their merit.

-The application window for CAR T is open from Monday 1st April until Friday 28th June 2024.
+The 2024 application window for CAR T is now closed.

 We are accepting grant applications for projects and initiatives from healthcare and third sector organisations that support the shared ambition of Getting to Zero.
 Fellowship and Medical Grant funding can be used to support projects and initiatives focusing on the following areas: